 Place all tables and figures within the text.

-The text should include Title, author(s) name, and address, an abstract, keywords, introduction, materials and methods, results and discussions, conclusion, acknowledgment (arbitrary) and references.
+The text should include a Title, author(s) name, and address, an abstract, keywords, an introduction, materials and methods, results and discussions, a conclusion, acknowledgment (arbitrary), and references.

-Please provide a short abstract of maximum 400 words.
+Please provide a short abstract of 150-300 words.
 The abstract should not contain any undefined abbreviations or references.

 Please avoid notes and footprints.